dddrrreee/cs140e-24win/notes/makefiles/bijection/README.md

-## Fancy `Makefile` for a large project.
+## Semi-fancy `Makefile` for a large project.

-Current best way I know to
+Current best way I know to:
-  1. take a bunch of source spread across multiple directories (including directories with relative paths)
+  1. take a bunch of source files spread across multiple directories (including directories with relative paths above the build directory).
-  2. have complete control over the rules for generating .o and .d (through the use of eval).
+  2. Have complete control over the rules for generating .o and .d (through the use of eval): no vpath, no implicit rules, zero abiguity possible about which .c file is used for which .o file.
   3. put the .o's in a build dir.
   4. put the .d's in a build dir.
-  5. do not use vpath.

 Why:
-  1. vpath will eventually cause hard-to-debug problems if the same file name appears in different directories.  ***even if this name is not explicitly included in your source list!***
+  1. vpath will eventually cause hard-to-debug problems if the same file name appears in different directories.  ***Even if this name is not explicitly included in your source list!***

+     Problem:
+       1. Your makefile initially uses `bar/bar.c`.
+Let's say your VPATH is the trivial:

+                VPATH = bar/

+       2. You want to add `foo/foo.c`.
+       3. So you add add `foo/` to your vpath before `bar/`:

+            VPATH = foo/ bar/

+       4. This is fine in general, so you get used to doing this.
+          Very easy!

+       5. But one day you do so for a `foo/` that just happens to contain a `bar.c` (that you don't intend to use).
+       5. `make` will silently use `foo/bar.c` instead of `bar/bar.c`.
+       6. If you reverse the vpath, the same problem happens if `bar/foo.c` exists.

+       7. This situation is exceptionally bad if the faux amime that gets silently swapped in behaves *almost* identically to the original.
+(This burned us very badly for the UART lab with `cstart.c`.)

+     The problem is analogous to adding a directory `foo/` early to your shell PATH variable so your shell can locate a program `foo/` contains, but b/c `foo/` contains other executables as well, the shell will pick these as well, rather than getting the intended executable for a directory that appears later.
+It's a fundmamental danger of having a flat list of contexts where the first match wins.

   2. doing the hack of making the build directory mirror the source directory is a pain with relative paths to source go above the